sanjayseshan/autodrive/README.md

 # Auto Drive

-Science Fair project for 2018 PRSEF
+Science Fair project for 2018,2019 PRSEF and 2019 PJAS

 Designed to navigate a robot car using P(I)D algorithm and camera with OpenCV on Debian Linux.